-If you’ve had more than one stone, or if there is a history of recurring stones in your family, Duke urologist Michael Lipkin, MD, says that a thorough medical evaluation is needed to identify your specific risk factors -- so that you can stop the stone-stone cycle.
+If you’ve had more than one stone, or if there is a history of recurring stones in your family, Duke urologist Dr. Michael Lipkin, MD, says that a thorough medical evaluation is needed to identify your specific risk factors -- so that you can stop the stone-stone cycle.

-“People who have recurring stones may need medication as well as diet changes,” Lipkin says.
+“People who have recurring stones may need medication as well as diet changes,” Dr. Lipkin says.
 “The right treatment can be very effective in preventing these painful episodes.”

-- Drink more liquid.
 Water is a kidney’s best friend -- aim for 10 ounces, 10 times a day.

-- Snack on calcium and magnesium.
-These two minerals are good for inhibiting stone formation, because they lower the overall levels of oxalate in your urine.
+In recommended amounts, these two minerals are good for inhibiting stone formation, because they lower the overall levels of oxalate in your urine.
 Make sure that every day you’re getting at least 1,000 milligrams of calcium and 360 (for women) to 420 (for men) milligrams of magnesium -- and remember that the best source for these minerals is real food.